Leg Length Discrepancy and Short Right Leg Syndrome

 General Discussion

 This presentation is similar to the Osteopathic view purported by Tom Bowen.
-However, rather than attributing the effects from a leg length discrepancy working through the Pelvis and up the Spine, he did not assess structural leg length.
-Sighting the effects of an elevated left hip, right leaning pelvic tilt, mild scoliosis with right convexity that causes slight head tilt affecting Cervical vertebrae and loading the right TMJ with chronic low level strain, he chose to view this dysfunction at neck and jaw as the primary cause for “Dural Drag” working down the spine, straining torso, lifting the left hip.
+However, rather than attributing the effects from a leg length discrepancy working through the pelvis and up the spine, he did not assess structural leg length.
+Sighting the effects of an elevated left hip, right leaning pelvic tilt, mild scoliosis with right convexity that causes slight head tilt affecting cervical vertebrae and loading the right TMJ with chronic low level strain, he chose to view this dysfunction at neck and jaw as the primary cause for “Dural Drag” working down the spine, straining torso, lifting the left hip.
 Overlooking the structural leg length discrepancy elevating the hip in the first place, this Osteopathic interpretation is inaccurate and not the full story.
 I am inclined to view the Dural Drag explanation as a fiction concocted in the absence of the full facts.

 Many minds quickly go to questioning exactly what the structural leg length discrepancy is in millimetres.
 5mm is low range.
 The medium or average is in the order of 10mm.
 I consider high range to be anything from 15mm and above.
 20mm is not uncommon.
 25mm or greater is rare.
 The largest I have seen I would estimate to have been 35mm.
 At 62yrs of age that one had never been told he had a short leg despite much consultation with Medical Doctors and Specialists.